Home ยป Recipes ยป dessert

 • Preheat the oven to 350 degrees Fahrenheit and line a cookie sheet with parchment paper or a silicone mat.

-• Finely chop the walnuts and pecans with a knife.
+• Finely chop the walnuts and pecans.
 You could also pulse the nuts in a food processor.
-Place the chopped nuts and the finely shredded coconut into a small bowl and mix it all up.
+Place the chopped nuts and the finely shredded coconut into a small bowl and mix.
 Set it aside.

-• In a medium bowl, mix the dry ingredients together (coconut flour, almond flour, salt, and baking powder) with a whisk.
+• In a medium bowl, mix the dry ingredients together with a whisk.
+This includes coconut flour, almond flour, salt, and baking powder.
 Set the bowl aside.

 • Press the tops of the cookie dough balls into the coconut, pecan, and walnut mixture.
 Set the balls onto a lined cookie sheet about 2 inches apart.